 - F. Previous Approval of Accommodations on the ACT.
 Mark the appropriate answer.
 If yes, providing the student's Social Security Number will speed processing of this request.
 If no, complete both sides of the request and submit required documentation. - G. Diagnosed Disability.
 Must be specific.
-Follow the instructions on the form. - H. History of Diagnosis.
+Follow the instructions on the form.
+The following terms are not sufficient: specific learning disabilities (SLD), other health impaired, perceptual communication disorder, auditory processing disorder, etc. For learning disabilities, please use the DSM-IV diagnoses, if available, as stated on the documentation from the diagnosing professional. - H. History of Diagnosis.
 The diagnosing professional's credentials must be appropriate to the disability.
-If the disability was identified by an IEP team, list relevant titles and specializations. - H-a.
+If the disability was identified by an IEP team, list relevant titles and specializations.

+- H-a.
 If FIRST diagnosed before grade 9, complete only the "age or grade of student" when diagnosed.
-If FIRST diagnosis was within the last 12 months, submit complete diagnostic documentation with the request form (see "Guidelines for Documentation" on this page). - H-b.
-If recently re-diagnosed, there must be a reconfirmation within the last 3 years by a psychologist, learning disabilities specialist/tearn, or other qualified professional, or team of professionals, with direct knowledge of the student's disability.
-A current IEP or 504 Plan on file at the public school may serve as reconfirmation. - I. Current IEP or 504 Plan on File at School.
-Indicate the type of accommodations plan now on file at the school and attach the required copy.
-The student's name and effective dates of the IEP or 504 Plan must appear on the submitted pages.

-- J. School Official's Signature.
+If FIRST diagnosis was within the last 3 years, submit complete diagnostic documentation with the request form (see "Guidelines for Documentation" on this page). - H-b.
+If recently re-diagnosed, there must be a reconfirmation within the last 3 years by a psychologist, learning disabilities specialist/team, or other qualified professional, or team of professionals, with direct knowledge of the student's disability.
+A current IEP or 504 Plan on file at the public school may serve as reconfirmation. - Current IEP or 504 Plan on File at School, Indicate the type of accommodations plan now on file at the school and attach the required copy.
+The student's name and effective dates of the IEP or 504 Plan must appear on all submitted pages. - J. School Official's Signature.
 Read and sign the statement.
-(A relative of the student may not sign.) - K. Student/Parent Signature.
+A relative of the student may not sign. - K. Student/Parent Signature.
 If the student is 18 or older, the student must sign.
 If the student is younger than 18, his/her parent or legal guardian must sign.
-(School official may sign for the parent if approval has been obtained by phone; note "per phone call" and initials.)
+School official may sign for the parent if approval has been obtained by phone; note "per phone call" and initial.